kristianmandrup/kayak_ui_deserializer/Readme.md

 The current goal is to be able to load the following type of JSON structure into a `HashMap`.

-The HashMap can then be referenced when building the Kayak UI to reduce the code footprint and make the UI definition more like an asset that can to a large degree be managed independently of the code, similar to CSS for HTML.
+The `HashMap` can then be referenced when building the Kayak UI to reduce the code footprint and make the UI definition more like an asset that can to a large degree be managed independently of the code, similar to CSS for HTML.

-Note: styling via `extends` is partly supported.
-Props with `-ref` are not yet supported.
+You can use `extends` to extend a `style` or `styles` property with an asset style by name as demonstrated for the `menu-button` button.

+You can use `ref_id` for an `image` to reference an image asset by name as demonstrated for the `my-ref-image` image in the image bundle below.

 ```json
 {